adrianlshaw/adrianlshaw.github.com/_posts/2019-1-18-Beautiful-Mac-Apps.md

 for the Mac.
 However, there isn't a curated list about free applications that are truly native to the Mac and feel great to use.

-To keep this list short I'm going to exclude any apps based on a framework like Electron or React :-) to me they are not native enough!
+To keep this list short I'm going to exclude:
+* apps based on a framework like Electron or React :-) to me they are not native enough!
+* apps that are only free for a trial period

 ## Textual